Constructions of superabundant tropical curves in higher genus: Introduction

 The \emph{core neighbourhood} of a genus $g$ tropical curve $\Gamma \rightarrow \RR^r$ is the minimal subgraph of genus $g$.
 A tropical curve is superabundant if and only if its core neighbourhood is (see Section \ref{sec:abundancy}).

-\begin{customthm}{A} If $\varphi: \Gamma \rightarrow \RR^g$ is a genus $g = 3$ (resp. $g = 4$) parametrised tropical curve which contains $\varphi_3$ (resp. $\varphi_4$) as a core neighbourhood, then (i) $\varphi$ has irreducible superabundancy; (ii) if $\varphi$ has degree\footnote{By degree here we mean the tropical curve has $d$ legs in each of the directions $e_i$ and $-\sum e_i$.} at least 5 (resp.
-7), then a generic deformation of $\varphi$ is not realizable.
+\begin{customthm}{A} If $\varphi: \Gamma \rightarrow \RR^g$ is a genus $g = 3$ (resp. $g = 4$) parametrised tropical curve which contains $\varphi_3$ (resp. $\varphi_4$) as a core neighbourhood, then \begin{enumerate} \item $\varphi$ has irreducible superabundancy; \item if $\varphi$ has degree\footnote{By degree here we mean the tropical curve has $d$ legs in each of the directions $e_i$ and $-\sum e_i$.} at least 5 (resp.
+7), then a generic deformation of $\varphi$ is not realizable. \end{enumerate}

 Moreover, if $\varphi$ contains $\varphi_3$ as a core neighbourhood, then it has indecomposable superabundancy as well. \end{customthm}

 Superabundancy is not sufficient for non-realizability since the algebraic moduli space may also have larger than expected dimension.
 Some degree condition is necessary to control the dimension of the moduli space of algebraic curves.